TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 ------------------------------
 NOTE: Remember to exit back to ACC before upgrading Infinite Heaven, upgrading a save that's mid mission is likely to cause issues.

-NOTE: Infinite Heaven has been restructured, with some of it's files now loading from a sub-folder of MGS_TPP folder.
+NOTE: Infinite Heaven has been restructured, with some of its files now loading from a sub-folder of MGS_TPP folder.
 Use Install Infinite Heaven.bat or see Install.txt for details.

 NOTE: Infinite Heaven now uses SnakeBite 0.8.4, get it here: http://www.nexusmods.com/metalgearsolidvtpp/mods/106

+New for r197
+Fixed: Start offline option preventing dlc items - thanks morbidslinky for the fix.

+Fixed: Starting on map floor on mother base start on foot on first visit after building a platform in the command cluster - thanks NasaNhak
+(InfMain.OnGameStart)

 New for r196
 Build for SnakeBite 0.8.4